circleci/circleci-docs/jekyll/_docs/ios-builds-on-os-x.md

 ```

 If we detect a Gemfile in your project we’ll run `bundle install` and
-will then invoke Cocoapods with `bundle exec` prepended to the command.
+will then invoke CocoaPods with `bundle exec` prepended to the command.

 Please mind that, if overriding the `dependencies` step, you will need
 to manually add the `bundle install` step to your config.